Skip to main content

 Target

 It’s no secret that Target has a cult following amongst millennial moms who go crazy for their home décor, and that’s for good reason.
 The chain has seriously stepped up its style game in the last decade, offering items that are on trend with good quality and affordable prices.
 This may not be the place to get large furniture pieces, but it is the best spot for those stylish little tchotchkes that can help finish off a space.
-Scroll through the “Decorative Objects” section to find woven baskets, nature-inspired sculptures, and a wide variety of globes (is it really “global” style if you don’t have an actual globe on display?).
+Scroll through the “Decorative Objects” section to find woven baskets, nature-inspired sculptures, and a wide variety of Buy at Target (is it really “global” style if you don’t have an actual globe on display?).

 Novica

 Novica isn’t so much a store to shop but rather a single place that brings artisans directly to consumers.
 Since its founding in 1999, the company has sent over $108 million dollars directly to makers in every corner of the world.
 You can find just about anything for your home at Novica.
 Part of the fun of exploring this site is getting to learn the story of the person who made the pieces you are purchasing.
-The site makes it easy to shop by region of the world, and from there, you can narrow down exactly what you are looking for, whether it’s a lamp, a piece of furniture, or throw pillows.
+The site makes it easy to shop by region of the world, and from there, you can narrow down exactly what you are looking for, whether it’s a lamp, or throw pillows.

 54kibo